RarelyCharlie/rarelycharlie.github.io/_draft/editor.md

 ---
 The editor is the part of 7 Cups where you type posts in the forums and entries in your feed.

 This page describes how you might be able to enhance the editor with more features.
-The features include lists, quotes and tables.
+The features include lists, quotes, and tables.

+Some of the other features in the enhanced editor are experimental, and some of them might not work.
+The enhanced editor is only supported on a best efforts basis without any guarantees.

 ### Who can enhance the editor